Caulerpa: Invasive behaviour

 Another species, Caulerpa taxifolia, has become an invasive species in the Mediterranean Sea, Australia and southern California (where it has since been eradicated).
 In U.S. waters, the Mediterranean strain of Caulerpa taxifolia is listed as a federal noxious weed, under the Plant Protection Act.
 The Aquatic Nuisance Species Taskforce has also created a National Management Plan for the Genus Caulerpa.
 The state of California also prohibits possession of nine different species of Caulerpa.

 It is thought that Caulerpa species have such invasive properties in these regions due to their capability to thrive in temperate waters, along with their freedom from natural predators.
 Most Caulerpa species evolved in tropical waters, where herbivores have immunity to toxic compounds (mainly caulerpicin) within the alga.
 Temperate water herbivores have no natural immunity to these toxins, allowing Caulerpa to grow unchecked if introduced to temperate waters.

 C. racemosa has recently been found in waters around Crete, where it is thought to have contributed to a significant reduction in fisheries.
 The alga has invaded the area from the warmer waters of the Red Sea.

 C. cylindracea, which is native to Australia, has also become an invasive species in the Mediterranean.

-Exotic seaweeds Caulerpa brachypus and Caulerpa parvifolia have been found in New Zealand waters at Great Barrier Island (Aotea) and Great Mercury Island (Ahuahu).
+In New Zealand waters, invasive exotic caulerpa species have been found at Great Barrier Island, Great Mercury Island, and Goat Island Marine Reserve.